 Parvais Jabbar, Co-Executive Director of the Death Penalty Project says:

 “We would like to congratulate the Supreme Court on this momentous decision.
 This result comes at the end of many years of dogged persistence and collaboration with dedicated lawyers and NGOs in Kenya.
 Over the past twenty years there has been a significant global movement away from the mandatory death penalty, recognising it as a cruel and inhuman punishment incompatible with fundamental human rights.
-Kenya will be the 13th country where we have successfully challenged the constitutionality of this archaic law.
+Kenya is the twelfth country where this archaic law has been found unconstitutional as a result of litigation we have brought.
 The decision will have a huge impact, not only on the thousands of prisoners it immediately affects in Kenya, but we hope it will also pave the way for further reform of the death penalty within Kenya and the Africa region more widely.”

 Note to Editors

 The Death Penalty Project has been involved in legal challenges to the mandatory death penalty since 2008 (Michael Jimmy Obuoka v Republic and Godfrey Ngotho Mutiso v Republic ).
 UK barristers Joseph Middleton and Sir Keir Starmer QC, Doughty Street Chambers have provided pro-bono legal advice and assistance over the years and Joseph Middleton appeared before the Supreme Court of Kenya.
 From the beginning we have worked closely with Kenyan lawyers Timothy Bryant, Gerry Gitonga and William Wameyo.